-During the year you will be provided with newsletters and information from the school.
+Important items or events will be communicated with you via JMC and/or our NRHEG Elementary Facebook page.
 It is important that you read these items in order to stay informed about school events and your child's educational activities.
-NRHEG Elementary Newsletters will be distributed electronically a couple of times per month.
-Please contact the school office at 507.684.3181 should you desire a paper copy.
 "Thursday Folders" with weekly information will be sent home every week.